Raising Early Stage Capital

 Raising capital at any stage of a company’s growth is challenging and requires creativity and tenacity.
 However, these hurdles are especially difficult to conquer at the earliest stages of an enterprise’s development.
 In this article, I’ll discuss where and how to raise capital at the seed level—when you are first organizing your business, or when it is at its earliest stages of growth.

-At the seed level, you are looking for capital to acquire the initial resources that you need to launch the enterprise, attract and hire employees, conduct research and development, acquire computer systems, and build initial inventory.
+At the seed level, you are looking for capital to acquire the initial resources you need to launch the enterprise, attract and hire employees, conduct research and development, acquire computer systems, and build initial inventory.
 Although this time in your business is characterized by frustration, struggles, setbacks, and delays, there are many sources of cost-effective seed capital available if you are creative and aggressive in your search and still allow you to maintain control and majority ownership of the business.

 Start With Your Own Resources